mmyros/mmyros.github.io/_sources/resume.md

 ### Soft
 - Self-guided learning and problem solving
 - Ability to evaluate timelines and plan ahead
-- Great at receiving and acting on critical feedback
+- Receiving and acting on critical feedback
 - Sensitivity to cultural differences
 - Demonstrated ability to lead a small team of scientists
 - Collaboration including teams inside and outside the organization